Unraveling Adult Amblyopia: The Enigma of Lazy Eye

 Cause Description

 Amblyopia Amblyopia, commonly referred to as a lazy eye, is caused by the brain favoring one eye over the other during visual development.
-This can occur due to such as strabismus (misalignment of the eyes) or significant refractive errors.
+This can occur due to conditions such as strabismus (misalignment of the eyes) or significant refractive errors.

 Strabismus Strabismus, or misaligned eyes, is a leading cause of lazy eye in adults.
 When the eyes are not properly aligned, the brain may suppress the input from one eye, leading to amblyopia.